ApacheTech-VintageStory-Mods/ApacheTech.VintageMods.CampaignCartographer/README.md

 # Campaign Cartographer

-Adds multiple Cartography related features to the game, such as custom waypoint icons, GPS, auto waypoint markers, and more.
+Adds multiple Cartography related features to the game, such as custom player pins, GPS, auto waypoint markers, and more.

 This mod can be installed as a client-side only mod, which will allow you access to most of the features of the mod.
 If the mod is also installed on the server, extra features will be available to you.
 These features have been highlighted below.